scrappyCoco/DataTableGenerator/README.md

 }

 // 4.
-If we want write to temp tables, we must to define it. const string tempTableDefinition = @"
+If we want write to temp tables, we must to define it.
+// Another one time we specify same columns. const string tempTableDefinition = @"
 CREATE TABLE #MY_PERSON
 (